accelazh/accelazh.github.io/_posts/2014-10-16-Impression-On-Salt-And-Ansible.md

 title: "Impression on Salt and Ansible" tagline : " First impression on salt and ansible"
 description: "First impression on salt and ansible, with a basic comparasion"
-category: "orchestration"
+category: "Cloud"
-tags: [cloud, deploy, orechestration]
+tags: [cloud, deploy, orchestration]
 ---
 {% include JB/setup %}